 What do I do if I am suspended for the first time?

-If you wish to enroll, you must file an appeal by the deadline stated in the suspension letter and on the Academic Suspension Appeal Form.
+If you wish to enroll for courses in the next semester, you must file an appeal by the deadline stated in the suspension letter and on the Academic Suspension Appeal Form.
 Otherwise, you must sit out for one term.

-What if I am suspended for the second or third time?
+What if I am academically suspended for the second or third time?

 What happens once I submit my appeal?

-The Academic Standards Appeals Committee will review each appeal form and render a decision.
+The Academic Standards Appeals Committee will review each complete suspension appeal and render a decision.
 Students are called and emailed to their aims.edu email account with the decision.

 What if my appeal is approved?

-First, you will need to fill out an Academic Suspension Reentry Plan with a Suspension Advisor, for the term in which you wish to reenter.
+You will need to fill out an Academic Suspension Reentry Plan with a Suspension Advisor, for the term in which you wish to reenter.
 You must also demonstrate academic progress in subsequent terms by achieving a 2.00 term GPA.
-A hold will remain on your academic record as long as the cumulative GPA is below a 2.00.
-You must also meet the conditions set forth by the Academic Standards Appeals Committee.
+A hold will remain on your student record as your cumulative GPA is below a 2.00.
+You must also meet any conditions set forth by the Academic Standards Appeals Committee.

 What if my appeal is denied?